tpaschalis/tpaschalis.github.io/_posts/2020-01-22-three-years-later.markdown

 ### What happened here, during the past 365 days?

 - A total of 8 posted were created.
-- My highlight was [this](https://tpaschalis.github.io/vim-go-setup/) one; a great converstation-starter during my latest interview.
+- My highlight was [this](https://tpaschalis.github.io/vim-go-setup/) one; a great conversation-starter during my latest interview.
 - I got more confident sharing [code](https://tpaschalis.github.io/golang-amb-operator/).
 Looking back, I feel *how did I even share this crap*.
 But I'm leaving it there, so that I can see that I've grown, and I've got to grow even more in 2020.
 - I heard from Reddit, HN, Twitter *and* kind stranger emails!